About Los Angeles International Airport (LAX)

 Public transport road:

 The FlyAway Bus (tel: +1 866 435 9529; www.flylax.com) serves various destinations, including Hollywood, Long Beach, Union Station and Van Nuys Station.
 The journey time to central Los Angeles is 30 to 60 minutes, depending on traffic.

 Public transport rail:

 There are many shops at Los Angeles International Airport, including newsagents, gift shops and bookshops.
 Duty-free shopping, for international passengers, can be found in Terminals 2, 3 and 7 as well as in the Tom Bradley International Terminal.

 Luggage trolleys are available to use in the baggage reclaim areas and outside the terminals.
 There are currently no electronic baggage lockers at Los Angeles International Airport; passengers are advised to contact LAX Luggage Storage (tel: +1 310 670 4186) for luggage storage services.
 Lost property is handed to the LAX Airport Police (tel: +1 424 646 5678).

 Conference and business:

-There is a boardroom in Terminal 6, provided by Alaska Airlines and two US Airways conference rooms in Terminal 1.
+There is a boardroom in Terminal 6, provided by Alaska Airlines and many other airlines have similar facilities in each terminal.

 Wheelchairs can be requested from individual airlines; disabled passengers are advised to inform their airline of their requirements in advance.
 A TDD line (tel: +1 310 665 0370) provides information for the hearing-impaired, and all public telephones in the airport have sound volume controls for those with hearing impairments.

 There are about 8,000 parking spaces available in eight centrally located car parks, providing both short and long-term parking.
 Parking is available for extended stays and overnight trips.
-Metered parking is available in the central terminal area and in the uncovered car parks on the arrivals levels.
+Metered parking is available in the Central Terminal Area and in the uncovered car parks on the Arrivals levels.